Swanito/cypress_test/README.md

 2. Execute npx cypress open in the project root
 3. Select the desired feature file
 4. The browser will be opened and the tests will run
+5. After the execution run the command node ./cypress/report/index.js if you want to generate the report.

 ### Headless way:

 1. Navigate to the project root and execute npm install
-2. Execute npx cypress run in the project root
+2. Execute npn run test in the project root.
+This script will run the test in headless mode and will ooutput the html report.

 # Where do I see the test results?